mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   - The :hwlabel:`GAIN` and equalizer :hwlabel:`HIGH`/:hwlabel:`MID`/:hwlabel:`LOW` knobs and the :hwlabel:`CUE` (headphones) button behave as labelled.
   - :hwlabel:`FX Enable` buttons: See Effect section below.
-  - Filter: controls QuickEffect superknob.
-This controls the Filter effect by default, but a different effect can be chosen in the Equalizer section of Mixxs's Preferences.
+  - The :hwlabel:`FILTER` knob controls the Quick Effect superknob.
+By default, this uses a high-/low-pass filter, but a different effect can be chosen in the :ref:`Equalizer section of Mixxx' Preferences <preferences-equalizers>`.
   - :hwlabel:`EXT`: The :hwlabel:`EXT` button changes the fourth channel pregain (knob), pfl, and volume (slider) adjustments to operate with the Microphone input.
 The microphone does not respond to EQ or effects.
   - :hwlabel:`SHIFT` + :hwlabel:`EXT`: Switches input from Mic to Line and back again.